๐พ Tennis โ Doubles on Clay

 Common Injuries & Recovery Protocols

-These common injuries can develop from tennis play.
+These common injuries can develop from doubles clay-court play.
 Recovery protocols support healing through movement, breath, and awareness.
 Seek professional care if pain persists or worsens.

 Tennis Elbow (Lateral Epicondylitis)